 The top round stage faces the valleys below, and dressed up for the event it hosts the astronomers instrumentation and telescopes .
 For the special occasion these amazing people with different backgrounds among them the dedicated members team up to share their passion with curious eyes and minds of three generations: children and parents, grand-parents and grand-grand parents all gather for nature’s big show, each one with their fantasies and stories, studied in books and learned from professionals or first-hand experience.

-To indicate stars and their alignments in the night vault the dedicated, knowledgeable astronomers point lasers with green and red light: they point at South South-East and draw the direction of a special star that is about to appear.
-The International Space Station is visible above our heads, the six humans living in it feel closer while flying in from the west, crossing the stars path and for some induced visual effect they seem to slow down before our eyes.
-The astronauts’ presence is definitely the highlight of dear images that stay with us until the next meeting.
+To indicate stars and their alignments in the night vault the inspiring and proficient astronomers point lasers with green and red light: they point at South South-East and draw the direction of a special star that is about to appear.
+Suddenly the International Space Station is visible above our heads, the six humans living inside it feel closer while flying in from the west, crossing the stars path, and for some induced visual effect they seem to slow down before our eyes.
+The astronauts’ presence is definitely the highlight of dear images that stay with us until the next time.

 Eyes in the telescopes programmed and connected to computerized systems and electronic sky charts.
 The sky is clearer when an expert voice and hand help to see the sites and directions of celestial objects predicting their evolving nature and mutations in deep space.
 Magically echoing in the air are info gems , great knowledge and enthusiasm: even the familiar celestial objects we know from chilhood seem to look clearer and brighter.

 Suddenly the environment is one discreet canvas, the sky a favorite large 3d vision screen and, as if transported into another dimension, a new sensation sets in: for some of us it’s meeting the stars that we honor night after night, in a relaxed atmosphere, away from the rest and unseen to the most.
-Gazing at the stars looking at us is an ancestral experience, they know things about us we are unaware of, yet how humbling and gratifying it is to recognize each others in those moments, like lingering memoires until next time.
+Gazing at the stars looking at us is an ancestral experience, they know things about us we are unaware of, yet how humbling and gratifying it is to recognize each others in those moments, like lingering memoires awaiting to be lived again.

 Like a well oiled mechanism in a wheel, under the courteous astronomers and astrophysicists’ supervision we move clockwise from one telescope to the other: each of the telescopes has been set to spot a specific part of the night dome.
 Cluster with millions of stars, Sombrero galaxy with its relatively high brightness magnitude and at a distance of 28 million light-years from Earth, Saturn approximately 746 million miles, the Moon with an avarage distance of 238,855 miles, spinning Spirals, the Milky Way, Mars at 46.8 million miles from Earth on May 2016.
 Getting to know the sky in simple, easy but memorable ways thanks to inspiring people passionate about space, makes the time rich of new meanings and new things to look forward to.